Hybrid Frontend Developer Guide¶

 1. who is trying writing some preliminary patterns that have not been supported by TVM yet, maybe Hybrid Frontend Language Reference is a better place for you.

-- who wants to know the implementing details of this module, you are right here!
+who wants to know the implementation details of this module, you are right here!

-In software emulation, the most intresting thing is the decorator
+In software emulation, the most interesting thing is the decorator

 This decorator helps 2 things: